MET Computer Science Academic Policies Manual

 - A cumulative grade point average of at least 3.0 in order to graduate

-Prerequisite course grades are not taken into consideration when determining whether a student will be placed on Academic Probation.
-However, these grades are factored into the University GPA.
+Prerequisite course grades are not considered when determining whether a student will be placed on academic probation (unless the student is a J1 or F1 studying on campus).
+F1 and J1 students are fully admitted into a degree program; however, these grades are factored into the University GPA.

-When a graduate student is placed on probation, the student must receive a minimum 3.0 GPA in the next semester they enroll for classes.
-If a student’s GPA is still under 3.0 after one semester, the student must maintain a minimum 3.3 GPA each subsequent semester until their overall GPA is a 3.0 or higher.
+When a graduate student is placed on probation, they must achieve a minimum GPA of 3.0 in the next semester they enroll.
+If a student’s GPA remains below 3.0 after one semester, they must maintain a minimum GPA of 3.3 in each subsequent semester until their overall GPA reaches 3.0 or higher.

 5.6 Academic Dismissal